icantnamemyself/SAN/README.md

 mkdir datasets
 ```

-All the 9 datasets are available at the [Google Driver]([Autoformer - Google 云端硬盘](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy)) provided from Autoformer.
+All the 9 datasets are available at the [Google Driver](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy) provided by Autoformer.
 Many thanks to their efforts and devotion!

 #### Running